Cloufield/GWASTutorial/02_Linux_basics/README.md

 ### `ls` :
 `ls` : List the files in the directory

-some options for `ls` :
+Some frequently used options for `ls` :

-`-l`: in a list-like format
+- `-l`: in a list-like format

-`-h`: convert file size into a human readable format (KB,MB,GB...)
+- `-h`: convert file size into a human readable format (KB,MB,GB...)

-`-a`: list all files (including hidden files, namly those files a period at the beginning of the filename)
+- `-a`: list all files (including hidden files, namly those files a period at the beginning of the filename)

 ```Bash
 $ ls